DIYer22/boxx/README.md

 </div>

 <div align="center">
   A Tool-box for Efficient Build and Debug in Python.
-Especially for <code>Scientific Computing</code> and <code>Computer Vision</code>.
+Especially for <strong>Scientific Computing</strong> and <strong>Computer Vision</strong>.
 </div>

 <br/>